-Fierce Wireless covered a story about wireless bonding enabling a state botanical garden with fast and reliable Internet access.
+Fierce Wireless covered a story about wireless bonding enabling the Georgia State Botanical Garden with fast and reliable Internet access.
 Here is a brief excerpt from the article:

 Solutions for wireless bonding continue catching on as users demand higher broadband speeds and more reliable connections.
 As part of that trend, the State Botanical Garden of Georgia recently deployed wireless bonding technology for use by staff and visitors.

 Mushroom Networks’ Portabella bonding technology can aggregate the capacity of as many as eight USB-based 3G and LTE wireless data cards to create a single, high-speed mobile Internet connection.
-The State Botanical Garden, located in Athens, Ga., opted for the less-expensive wireless bonding solution rather than a fiber deployment, which would have cost nearly $20,000, said Mushroom, a privately held company headquartered in San Diego…
+The State Botanical Garden, located in Athens, Ga., opted for the less expensive wireless bonding solution rather than a fiber deployment, which would have cost nearly $20,000, said Mushroom Networks, a privately held company headquartered in San Diego…

 You can read more about this press release here.